Geo3D-AI-CSU/STA-Indexing/README.md

 This project provides a unified indexing framework for 3D  simulation data.
 It supports both scattered point data and volumetric (voxel) data, enabling efficient queries across spatial, temporal, and attribute dimensions.

-The system integrates multiple indexing strategies into a single queryable structure and supports sub-second retrieval from large-scale datasets stored in Apache HBase.
+The system integrates multiple indexing strategies into a unified queryable structure, enabling efficient, low-latency data access with reduced storage overhead on large-scale datasets stored in Apache HBase.

 ## Features